awsdocs/aws-storagegateway-user-guide/doc_source/CreatingAnSMBFileShare.md

    + Choose **Enable requester pays** if you are using this file share on a bucket that requires the requester or reader instead of bucket owner to pay for access charges\.
 For more information, see [Requester Pays Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html)\.

 1. For **Access to your bucket**, choose the AWS Identity and Access Management \(IAM\) role that you want your gateway to use to access your Amazon S3 bucket\.
 This role allows the gateway to access your S3 bucket\.
 A file gateway can create a new IAM role and access policy on your behalf\.
 Or, if you have an IAM role you want to use, you can specify it in the **IAM role** box and set up the access policy manually\.
 For more information, see [Granting Access to an Amazon S3 Bucket](managing-gateway-file.md#grant-access-s3)\.
 For information about IAM roles, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.

+1. \(Optional\) In the **Add tags** section, enter a key and value to add tags to your file share\.
+A tag is a case\-sensitive key\-value pair that helps you manage, filter, and search for your file share\.

 1. Choose **Next** to review configuration settings for your SMB file share, as shown in the figure following\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/gateway-settings-review-db.png)